 Heart defects.
 These are usually present from birth (congenital).

-Mouth abnormalities.
-These include cleft palate and a palate that does not close fully
+Mouth problems.
+These include cleft palate and a palate that does not move normally (velopharyngeal

-Immune system problems that can increase the risk for infections
+Immune system problems.
+These can increase the risk for infections.

 Learning problems.
 These include delays in development and speech.